ep142/FoodMicrobionet/README.md

 - folder **miscellaneous** contains miscellaneous scripts used to generate figures and tables in papers related to FoodMicrobionet.
 While I try to do my best to document what I am doing I don't always have the time to make the scripts fool proof.
 Read carefully the comments and, if you are reasonably good at programming with R, you should be OK.

 __Known issues__
-While BioConductor does supports the arm64 build of R some packages available in GitHub do not (last checked May 2024).
-Therefore, if you have a Mac with a M1, M2 or M3 processor and want to run this codeyou are better off using the standard version of R.
+While BioConductor does supports the arm64 build of R some packages available in GitHub do not (last checked May 2025, but it may depend on the GNU Fortran you have...).
+Therefore, if you have a Mac with an ARM64 processor and want to run this code you are better off using the standard version of R.